parthian-sterlet/mcot-kernel/readme.md

 `<2 input PWM>` = input PWM format file

-`<3 input file of whole-genome promoters with its path>` =  fasta file of whole-genome dataset of promoters, three files in folders “hs”, “mm”, “at” and “dm” imply application of *H. sapiens*, *M. musculus*, *A. thaliana* and *D. melanogater* promoters for setting of thresholds for input motifs.
+`<3 input file of whole-genome promoters with its path>` =  fasta file of whole-genome dataset of promoters.
+Four files in subfolders “hs”, “mm”, “at” and “dm” from [genomes](https://github.com/parthian-sterlet/mcot-kernel/tree/master/genomes) folder imply application of promoters of protein coding genes for *H. sapiens*, *M. musculus*, *A. thaliana* and *D. melanogater* for setting of thresholds for input motifs.

 `<4 output text file pwm.table_thr_err>` = Table **Threshold vs. -Log10(ERR)** for pwm in text format, see [example of distribution](https://github.com/parthian-sterlet/mcot-kernel/blob/master/examples/pro/GSM2827249_CREB1_hg38_pwm.dist)